What is Stormwater?

 ‘Stormwater’ is water from a precipitation event, like rain or snow.
 Stormwater that falls onto grass permeates, or soaks into, the ground.
 Stormwater is also soaked up by trees, shrubs, and grasses.
 Plants also help slow down stormwater, so it has more time to be soaked up.
 When stormwater hits hard surfaces, like streets and houses, it cannot permeate into the ground; and instead runs off.

 Stormwater Runoff can be a big problem.
 Lots of impermeable surfaces mean lots of fast moving water when it rains.
 Too much stormwater runoff can mean flooded roads and homes Stormwater runoff also moves trash and dirt into our streams and rivers.
+To learn more how Pollution travels downstream and winds up in our rivers, lakes, and streams read this.

 To help fix stormwater runoff, West Lampeter has a stormwater moving system called an MS4.
 MS4 means Municipal Separate Storm Sewer System.
 An MS4 is a group of drains, manholes, pipes, and ditches placed all around the Township that help move stormwater runoff away from roads and houses.
 An MS4 sewer is different than the Sanitary Sewer or Septic System your bathroom goes to.
 An MS4 drains water directly into the streams and rivers we use for drinking water.